VCVRack/Fundamental/README.md

 Panel graphics in `res/` are © 2017

-Derivations may not use the VCV logo or panel graphics.
+Derivative works may not use the VCV logo or panel graphics.